 As a result, proxies require some technical expertise to properly implement.
 Minor coding experience might even be necessary.
 Luckily, most providers have created extensive documentation that is quite easy to read and understand, making the process more streamlined.

 Proxies will be the primary choice for those looking for VPN alternatives.
 They can bring in almost all of the benefits of a VPN and more.
 They do, however, require some tinkering, experience, and knowledge.
 Yet, with the proper setup, they’ll likely beat VPNs at pretty much everything.

-Get a 2 GB of free proxies per month.
+Get a 500MB of free proxies.
 No payments & commitments.